Do you want a new way to generate leads for your business? Looking to better understand your audience? It’s time to start listening.

 what would you

 — Denny’s (@DennysDiner) November 8, 2017

-Or reply to their question, thought, or query in a natural and authentic way.
-As you insert yourself into conversations, your connection will grow stronger, their understanding of your brand will deepen, and eventually they become a lead, customer, and sale.
+What you’ll find is that as you insert yourself into conversations, your connection will grow stronger, their understanding of your brand will deepen, and eventually you move them from a lead, to a customer, and sale.

 3. Improve Customer Experience

 Did you know that 54% of millennials, 50% of Gen Xers, and 52% of baby boomers say they’ve stopped doing business with a brand due to poor customer service?

 Customer experience is often the main deciding factor behind whether or not a person buys or ever becomes a lead for your business.
 That’s why it’s incredibly important that you use social listening to create a one-of-a-kind experience for your customers.